What is

 Learning about adaptations and options for support can enhance independence and well-being

-Daily activities that may be impacted by achondroplasia7
+Daily activities may be impacted by achondroplasia7

 Quality of life